realsuayip/rest-filters/docs/source/recipes/search-filters.rst

    without a search term would raise a ``ValidationError``, informing user about the requirement.

-This example could be further extended to allow specifying lookups.
-For example, users could specify ``username`` for exact lookups and ``username.icontains`` for substring lookups.
+This example could be further extended by:

+- Allowing lookups; for example, users could specify ``username`` for exact lookups and ``username.icontains`` for substring lookups.
+- Using an additional query parameter to determine the logical operator.

 This is left as an exercise for the reader.